NoamLeabo/FaceBar_Web_Version/README.md

 You can edit your information or delete your user entirely if you feel like it.
 Access this window by clicking on your prifilepicture on the top right side of the screen.
 ![צילום מסך 2024-04-11 225010](https://github.com/gideonn12/Foobar_p2_web/assets/30007559/c73f1d50-75fd-444f-87b5-302c19e7f981)

+The feed page now displayes all of your friends posts and 5 posts of non-friend users.

 Comments have been disabled in the current update.